Robert Crewe-Milnes, 1st Marquess of Crewe: Political career

-A Liberal in politics, Milnes became Assistant Private Secretary to Lord Granville in April 1883 when Granville was Secretary of State for Foreign Affairs.
-In an 1884 by-election he was the losing Liberal candidate at Barnsley.
+A Liberal in politics, Milnes became Assistant Private Secretary to Lord Granville in April 1883 when Granville was Foreign Secretary.
+In 1884 he was the chosen as the prospective Liberal candidate for the new seat of Barnsley, but never contested the seat as he succeeded to his father's barony and seat in teh House of Lords in August 1885, before the general election in November.
 As Baron Houghton, he was made Liberal whip in 1885.
 In January 1886 he was made a Lord-in-waiting to Queen Victoria during the Third Gladstone ministry, and remained a Home Ruler.

 Prepared for ministerial success, a severe blow was struck to a burgeoning political career: his wife Sybil Marcia, daughter of Sir Frederick Ulric Graham, 3rd Baronet of Netherby, whom he had married on 3 June 1880, died suddenly in September 1887, still only thirty years old.
-He was determined to get over this personal tragedy by studying agriculture at Cirencester.
+He was determined to get over this personal tragedy by studying agriculture at the Royal Agricultural College.
 However, he was prevented by illness from pursuing his studies.
 Leaving England, he travelled to Egypt where the Stray Verses were written in a somewhat mournful lament at his great loss.
 Further melancholy hit hard when his eight-year-old son and heir Richard died in 1890.

-Returning to Houghton in 1892, he was Lord Lieutenant of Ireland in the Liberal Government of 1892–1895, in which his old friend Lord Rosebery eventually became Prime Minister.
-John Morley served as Chief Secretary.
+Returning to Houghton in 1892, he was Lord Lieutenant of Ireland in the Liberal government, 1892–1895, in which his old friend Lord Rosebery eventually became prime minister.

 On the death of his uncle, Hungerford Crewe, 3rd Baron Crewe, he inherited vast estates of nearly 50,000 acres in four counties, and assumed the same year the additional surname of Crewe by royal licence on 8 June 1894.
-On 17 July 1895 he was created Earl of Crewe, in the County Palatine of Chester.
+On 17 July 1895 he was created Earl of Crewe, in the County palatine of Chester.

 On 20 April 1899, he married an eighteen-year-old society beauty, Lady Margaret Etrenne Hannah Primrose, daughter of the former Prime Minister Lord Rosebery.